mattddean/t3-app-router-edge-drizzle/README.md

    - drizzle.config.json configures drizzle-kit, which is used to push your schema to the database.
 Drizzle also supports migrations, if you prefer.

-3. Push your schema changes to a fresh database Don't use this command on an existing database that you care about.
+3. Push your schema changes to a new planetscale database.
+Don't use this command on an existing database that you care about.
 It's destructive (and in beta).

    ```sh
    pnpm db:push